-Lastly, while long-range intra- and inter-variable dependencies are both important for MPS, designing an effective joint learning framework to capture both dependencies is yet challenging.
+Lastly, while long-range intra-variable and inter-variable dependencies are both important for TSAD, designing an effective joint learning framework to capture them is yet challenging.
 Recent studies have shown that there are two groups of a combined model: time-and-graph and time-then-graph \cite{gao2022equivalence}.
-A time-and-graph approach first constructs graphs and then embeds a temporal network.
-On the other hand, a time-then-graph framework first projects time-series data to a temporal network, the extracted temporal features are then used to model graphs.
-It is shown that compared to a time-and-graph framework, a time-then-graph approach achieves a significant improvement in classification and regression tasks \cite{gao2022equivalence,tang2023modeling}.
-However, till now, there is no study that has explored the time-then-graph framework for unsupervised anomaly detection tasks in MPS.
+The time-and-graph approach first constructs graphs and then embeds a temporal network.
+On the other hand, the time-then-graph framework first projects time-series data to a temporal network, the extracted temporal features are then used to model graphs.
+It is shown that compared to the time-and-graph framework, the time-then-graph approach achieves a significant improvement in classification and regression tasks \cite{gao2022equivalence,tang2023modeling}.
+Yet, till now, no study has explored the time-then-graph framework for unsupervised TSAD \textbf{(iii)}.

-Based on the above observations, we propose a novel approach for anomaly detection, called TSAD-C. The main contributions of this paper are described as follows:
+Based on the above observations we propose a novel approach, called TSAD-C, that addresses \textbf{(i)}-\textbf{(iii)} challenges.
+The Related Work section is provided in \textbf{Appendix \ref{sec:related_works}}.
+The main contributions of this paper are described as follows: